Online Casinos in Georgia

 • Will Georgia casinos become legal anytime soon?
 Casino legislation is currently a nonstarter in the Georgia Assembly.
 Recent sports betting legislation that included commercial casinos didn’t make it out of committee.
 Without any casino infrastructure and considering Georgia’s biennial legislative cycle, casinos are a few years off.

 • Where could Georgia casinos be built?
 Past casino bills listed Atlanta as a possible site.
-With over half a million residents, Atlanta is not only Georgia’s largest city but one of the largest in the entire southeast and thus a logical choice for a casino.
-Savannah, Columbus, Macon and Augusta have all been considered as well.
+With over half a million residents, Atlanta is not only Georgia’s largest city but one of the largest in the entire southeast and a logical choice for a casino.
+Savannah, Columbus, Macon, and Augusta have all been considered as well.

 • Does Georgia have any tribal casinos?
-No. Georgia does not even have any federally-recognized tribes to fall under the jurisdiction of IGRA, which would allow them to form gaming compacts.
+No. Georgia does not even have any federally recognized tribes to fall under the jurisdiction of IGRA, which would allow them to form gaming compacts.

 • Are sweepstakes casinos safe?
 Quite safe.
 They are regulated by watchdog groups like the Malta Gaming Authority, which protect player identity, and most require identity verification procedures if you wish to play for cash prizes.